Separation Under the One Roof – Getting Divorce While Living Together

 If you file the application for divorce jointly and you are living under the one roof, then you will both need to file an affidavit with the application describing the living situation.
 If you are the sole applicant, then you also need to file an affidavit with that information.

-Here are some case examples of where cohabitation was considered for the application for divorce:
+Here are some case examples in which cohabitation was considered for the application for divorce: